Aagam-Sancheti/Resume-automation-suite/README.md

 pip install uv
 ```

-Next, navigate to your project directory and install the dependencies:
+Next, Clone this project repository and install the dependencies:
+>

 (Optional) Lock the dependencies and install them by using the CLI command: